-To send flowers in memory of Ewin E. Robertson, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Ewin E. Robertson, please visit our Heartfelt Sympathies Store.

 He received his Bachelor’s Degree in physical education and mathematics from Oklahoma State University.
 He began his teaching and coaching career in Hitchita, Oklahoma.
 Where he had many state championship basketball teams.
 He also coached baseball and softball.
 In January of 1956 he was drafted into the Army.
 At the time he was drafted, he was coaching the high school boys basketball team that went on to win the state championship without him.
 His Army tour took him to Germany where he was a member of special troops and coached the Seventh Army Basketball team that traveled all over Europe winning games.